pan-x-c/AgentScope/examples/agentic_rl/react_agent/README.md

 Since the `model` has the same interface as `OpenAIChatModel`, you can directly use it to initialize the agent.

-However, the `task` dictionary is a sample from the training dataset, and it varies based on the training dataset.
+However, the `task` dictionary is a sample from the training dataset and can vary.
+You need to extract the relevant fields from `task` to run the agent.

 Suppose your training dataset is a `.jsonl` file with samples like: